cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

 7/15/2020

+Consolidated some validation into CommonContent Validation.

+Fixed a bug in saving to make sure that the content editors don't reload data if generation fails (which could both leave you in a bad state and potentially wipe out your work or error trying to load null).

 The TitleSummarySlug and Tags editor now have validation error and warnings (only warning is in tags) for some validation (the slug is unique validation is not run at the moment to avoid issues with performance and/or more complicated issues of caching/delay bindings/etc).
 Working on this triggered a number of changes tightening up validations and some additional tests.